jinyangustc/jyzk-cls/README.md

 1. Notes are taken in LaTex and reside in one folder.
 2. Reviewing and traversing notes are done in PDFs which can be easily compiled from LaTex sources with `latexmk`, or other compiler with a build script.
-3. PDFs need to be in a same folder because `href` links are linked to PDFs in the current directory.
+3. PDFs need to be in the same folder because `href` links are linked to PDFs in the current directory.
 For example, in note `1.pdf` a link to note `1a.pdf` will be `\href{file:1a.pdf}{1a}`.
 4. A bibliography file named `zotero_library.bib` resides in the same folder as